MistyCommunity/Documentation/src/content/docs/reference/rest.md

 * Result (boolean) - Returns `true` if there are no errors related to this command.

-### SlamGetRawMap - ALPHA
+### GetMap - ALPHA

-Obtains occupancy grid data for the most recent map Misty has generated. **Note:** To obtain a valid response from `SlamGetRawMap`, Misty must first have successfully generated a map.
+Obtains occupancy grid data for the most recent map Misty has generated. **Note:** To obtain a valid response from `GetMap`, Misty must first have successfully generated a map.

 Misty’s maps are squares that are constructed around her initial physical location when she starts mapping.
 When a map is complete, it is a square with Misty’s starting point at the center.